jb5k/way_of_stock/Git.md

     $ git config --global user.name "My Name"
     $ git config --global user.email myname@example.com

+Our projects also rely on `.giattributes` files controlling the EOL style for files. i.e. CRLF for windows `.bat` files, LF for almost all other source files.
+To make sure this works you need to disable auto conversion of EOLs
+via:

+    $ git config --global core.autocrlf false

 You can verify the settings are correctly set by listing the values using the command:

     $ git config --global -l